TechInTerh/Peace-Project/README.md

 For this they need drones named peacewatchers in order to detect as soon as possible the lowest peacescores, and to make the nearest peacewatchers squad intervene to avoid this agitated citizen to propagate this negativity towards their neighbours.

 This is why they called for help 4 student of EPITA : Establishment of Peace and Individuality Totally Autonomous.
 These students must build an architecture answering these needs.
-To help them detect the low peacescores, Peaceland gives them peacewatchers sending them reports from all the country.
+To help them detect the low peacescores, Peaceland gives them access to peacewatchers sending them reports from all the country.

 This Project shows the architecture of the solution imagined by the students, as well as the full code written in Scala and Spark, and running with Docker.
 It is made by :